-- (a) A collaborative law participation agreement must: - (1) be in a record; - (2) be signed by the parties; - 8 (3) state the parties' intention to resolve a collaborative 9 matter through a collaborative law process under the Collaborative 10 Law Act; - (4) describe the nature and scope of the matter; - 12 (5) identify the collaborative lawyer who represents each party 13 in the process; and - (6) contain a statement by each collaborative lawyer confirming the lawyer's representation of a party in the collaborative law process. - (b) Parties may agree to include in a collaborative law participation agreement additional provisions not inconsistent with the Collaborative Law Act. - SECTION 5.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.5 of Title 12, unless there is created a duplication in numbering, reads as follows:
+A. A collaborative law participation agreement must:

+- 1. Be in a record; - 2.
+Be signed by the parties; - 3.
+State the parties' intention to resolve a collaborative matter through a collaborative law process under this act; - 4.
+Describe the nature and scope of the matter; - 5.
+Identify the collaborative lawyer who represents each party in the process; and - 6.
+Contain a statement by each collaborative lawyer confirming the lawyer's representation of a party in the collaborative law process. - B. Parties may agree to include in a collaborative law participation agreement additional provisions not inconsistent with this act. - SECTION 5.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3305 of Title 12, unless there is created a duplication in numbering, reads as follows:

-23 BEGINNING AND CONCLUDING A COLLABORATIVE LAW PROCESS.
+BEGINNING AND CONCLUDING COLLABORATIVE LAW PROCESS.